-The recovery from the economic recession in Canada also correlated with growth in employment.
-As of 2017, there was a total of 18.4 million employed persons in Canada.
-This was an increase of roughly an additional million employed individuals, compared to 2008 employment data.
-The employment rate among people with higher education levels was generally above the national average, at 75 percent in 2017.
-In 2017, the highest employment level among Canadian provinces was in Ontario with more than 7.1 million employed or self-employed persons.
-In that year, the industry providing the most jobs was retail trade, with more than two million Canadians employed.
+The recovery from the economic recession in Canada is also correlated with growth in employment.
+As of 2022, there was a total of 19.57 million employed persons in Canada.
+This was an important increase compared to 2008 employment data.
+The employment rate among people with higher education levels was generally above the national average, at 73.3 percent for those with a Bachelor's degree in 2020.

 In 2021, the highest number of jobs among Canadian provinces was in Ontario with more than 7.4 million employed or self-employed persons.
 In that year, the industry providing the most jobs was retail trade, with a little more than two million Canadians employed.

 It is projected that the Canadian economy will continue to grow and that the unemployment rate in Canada until 2027 will remain at around six percent.
 According to the Canadian employment growth forecast, over the period of 2019 to 2028, the industry with the fastest growth, at an annual rate of 2.3 percent on average, will be the computer systems design and related services industry.